Professor Carl Folke

 He took on those positions in early 2007.
-Carl is currently on leave from his Chair in Natural Resource Management at the Department of Systems Ecology, Stockholm University, a position he held since 1997 where he is still active as supervisor.
+Carl is currently on leave from his Chair in Natural Resource Management at the Department of Systems Ecology, Stockholm University, a position he has held since 1997.

-He served as Deputy Director of the Beijer Institute 1991-1996 and Director of Stockholm University’s Center for Transdisciplinary Environmental Research (CTM) 1999-2006.
-He is among the founders of the Resilience Alliance and serves on the Executive Committee.
+Carl Folke served as Deputy Director of the Beijer Institute from 1991 to 1996 and Director of Stockholm University’s Center for Transdisciplinary Environmental Research (CTM), 1999 to 2006.
+He is among the founders of the Resilience Alliance and serves on its Executive Committee.
 He has been involved in the development of the International Society for Ecological Economics (ISEE) and was engaged in the Millennium Ecosystem Assessment.

 The work of his research group in Stockholm emphasizes the role that living systems at different scales play in social and economic development and how to govern and manage for resilience in integrated social-ecological systems.
 In 1995 he received the Pew Scholar Award in Conservation and the Environment and in 2004 the Sustainability Science Award of the Ecological Society of America.

-He has co-authored and edited 10 and written over 200 scientific papers, including 15 in Science and Nature.
-Carl shares the position as Editor in Chief of Ecology and Society with Lance Gunderson, since January 2002 and serves on the editorial board of fifteen international journals.
+He has co-authored, edited and written well over 200 scientific papers, including 15 in Science and Nature.
+Carl shares the position as Editor in Chief of Ecology and Society with Lance Gunderson since January 2002 and serves on the editorial board of fifteen international journals.

 He serves as Associate Faculty of the Earth System Governance Project, and on the Advisory Board to the research group Innovation in Governance, Centre for Technology & Society (ZTG), Technische Universität Berlin, and to the International Network of Research on Coupled Human and Natural Systems (CHANS-Net).